andre-st/wahoo-utils/README.md

 	Following these instructions may damage your device or cause unexpected issues.
 	Do **not** blindly follow instructions from the internet without understanding them — including this one.
 	You are solely responsible for what you do.
-2. The programs here are all still in their early stages, fulfill my purpose (playground), but are not necessarily comfortable for everyone or tested everywhere, particularly optimized or fault-tolerant, or translated into English at all points.
+2. Programs here are all still in their early stages, not tested everywhere, not particularly optimized or fault-tolerant, not translated into English at all points.

 ## Basics